 One good thing about all of this is that negative events usually also have more of a short-term impact than we expect.
 We tend to be pretty bad at predicting how much either a negative or positive life event will affect us.
 3 So if you’re sure you’ll never get over losing a job…you might be pleasantly surprised at what really happens.
 I hope that you never lose your job, but you may find you’re more resilient than you imagined.

+[Tweet “Happiness is not a destination where you arrive and that’s it.”]
 It’s more like a mirage.
 Just when you think you’re about to reach it, it evaporates.

 A different way to look at happiness is to sidle up to it from a different angle.
 Live your life from the inside out.
 Psychologist Sonia Lyubomirsky discusses making choices according to what’s intrinsically – not extrinsically – satisfying1.
 Rather than going after happiness as a direct goal, live your life in a meaningful way and you’ll likely find happiness right there with you.